cluster-lab/project-luida-bar/README.md

 #### Initialize

 1. Create a gameobject from prefab `Assets\_ExpWorld_\Prefabs\CustomDataRecorder\CustomDataRecorder.prefab`
-2. Duplicate JavaScript asset `Assets\_ExpWorld_\Scripts\CustomDataRecorder\CustomDataRecorderCalculatorTemplate.js` and assign it to the gameobject's `CS Combiner` component's last field for cluster scripts.
+2. Duplicate JavaScript asset `Assets\_ExpWorld_\Scripts\CustomDataRecorder\CustomDataRecorderCalculatorTemplate.js` and assign it to the last field of `Item Scripts` on the gameobject's `Luida Script Combiner` component.
 ![image (1)](https://github.com/user-attachments/assets/9aca381b-0cab-451a-b1c4-a39ec4117142)
 3. Complete the implementation of the duplicated JavaScript asset.